Tuesday January 18, 2022

-Amazingly, Karl continued to buy and sell real estate at the age of 85.
-For instance, about three months ago, Karl discovered a great investment property.
+Karl continued to buy and sell real estate at the age of 85.
+About three months ago, Karl discovered a great investment property.
 It was a "fixer-upper" commercial building in a great area.
-While other nearby buildings sold for over $2 million, the seller needed to sell quickly and was asking just $1 million.
+While other buildings nearby sold for over $2 million, the seller needed to sell quickly and was asking for just $1 million.

 The condition of the building turned many buyers away.
 It was being sold "as-is," but Karl was not deterred.
 He could see great potential with the building and knew it would not take much to get it to market condition.
 Therefore, Karl swooped in, bought the building for $1 million and hired contractors to refurbish the place.

 After three months of hard work refurbishing the building, the place looked like new!
 In the end, Karl invested $250,000 in the building, bringing his total investment in the property to $1.25 million.
 One month after the completion of the work, Karl was contacted informally by a company that expressed an interest in the building – a $2 million interest!
 This was no surprise to Karl.
 He knew the building was another great buy.